-The success of your business is reliant relies on good customer service that entices customers to return and tell their friends about your business.
+The success of your business relies on good customer service that entices customers to return and tell their friends about your business.

 - look at all key features of your customer service and how it is delivered e.g. enquiries, orders, sales and packaging, deliveries etc

 - Have a policy and procedure in place to ensure all staff provide consistent good customer service.

 - maintain regular contact with your customers through email newsletters or other tools.
 Keep them up-to-date with new products and services, specials etc.

 When reviewing your customer service:

 - understand what's important to your customers.
 Keep a database with details of purchases and orders to ensure you know what your customers want

 - make sure you have a marketing strategy so you're using the right communication tools to reach your customers

 - consider implementing a loyalty program to reward your regular customers.